-In order to maximize the power of the databases, the OHTN will seek to link its database with other data sources, such as CIHI, Public Health Ontario (PHO) of the Ontario Ministry of Health and Long-Term Care, AIDS surveillance, vital statistics, and ICES.
+In order to maximize the power of the databases, the OHTN will seek to link its database with other data sources, such as CIHI, Public Health Ontario (PHO) of the Ontario Ministry of Health, AIDS surveillance, vital statistics, and ICES.
 To accomplish this, several linking variables will be used at the site of the originating data to create a unique encrypted identifier that cannot be decoded to determine the original identifiers.
 These identifying variables will include date of birth, Health Card Number, social insurance number, and Soundex (a modified version of the name which allows matching but is not unique).
-Several pseudo identifiers are needed in order to allow matching between the computerized medical record (the core data) and other databases, each of which has different linkage variables available (for example, CIHI has health card number and date of birth; death records have social insurance number, etc.).
+Several pseudo identifiers are needed in order to allow matching between the computerized medical record (the core data) and other databases, each of which has different linkage variables available (for example, CIHI has health card number and date of birth; death records have social insurance number and name; many social service databases have social insurance number but not health card number, etc.).
 Through this method, the OCS will not receive any direct identifiers, including health card number or social insurance number; these will remain in the data source from which they originated, with only the irreversibly encrypted unique identifier (Pseudo-ID) being transmitted.
 A number of additional steps have been taken to ensure patient confidentiality and data security (see above).